 Mindfulness meditation the best way to train your mind to be attentive to the present and be impartial of negative thoughts.
 These are the qualities of mindfulness that made it an effective alternative remedy for stress and mental disorders.

-The growth of internet and apps means this practice of thousands of years is integrated into modern technology in the form of mindfulness app.
+The growth of the internet and apps means this practice of thousands of years is integrated into modern technology in the form of mindfulness app.
 While traditional practitioners questioned the merits of learning mindfulness from an app, beginners keen to start their mindfulness journey have found mindfulness apps a useful tool.

 With hundreds of mindfulness apps available for download, getting the right one can be quite overwhelming.
 While the fundamentals of mindfulness are the same, the guidance directed towards a beginner may differ even in a traditional practice.